bateller/martinfitzpatrick.name/content/pages/cv.md

 **2007-2010 BMedSc.
 (Hons) Medical Science (Cellular and Molecular Pathology) (1st)**
 Medical School, University of Birmingham

-Dissertation topic *"What is the impact of vaccination on the development of adaptive immunity to Non-typhoidal Salmonella?"*
+Dissertation topic: *"What is the impact of vaccination on the development of adaptive immunity to Non-typhoidal Salmonella?"*

 **2001-2002	Certificate of Higher Education - Psychology, Artificial Intelligence & Linguistics** University of Edinburgh